Disease has a location.

 • Patient reports complete pain relief & return to normal activity.

-Case Study - Diagnostic Imaging of Low-Level Pain
+Case Study - Diagnostic Imaging of Low-Intensity Pain

 Diffuse Pain for Decades